 Nickel allergy is one of the most common causes of allergic contact dermatitis — an itchy rash that appears when your skin touches a usually harmless substance.

-Nickel allergy is commonly associated with earrings and other jewelry for body piercings.
-But nickel can be found in many everyday items — from coins to necklace clasps, from watchbands to eyeglass frames.
+Nickel allergy is commonly associated with earrings and other jewelry, particularly jewelry associated with body piercings.
+But nickel can be found in many everyday items — from coins to zippers, from cellphones to eyeglass frames.

 Nickel allergy can affect people of all ages.
 A nickel allergy usually develops after repeated or prolonged exposure to items containing nickel.
 Treatments can reduce the symptoms of nickel allergy.
-Once you develop nickel allergy, however, you will always be sensitive to the metal and should avoid contact.
+Once you develop nickel allergy, however, you will always be sensitive to the metal and need to avoid contact.

 When to see a doctor